UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 variables, it’s not good practice to have functions reference objects outside of it.

-We will learn more on this later in the module.
+We will learn more about this later in the module.

 ---